-Graphic designers create visual concepts, using computer software or by hand, to communicate ideas that inspire, inform, & captivate consumers.
+Graphic designers create visual concepts, using computer software (such as Adobe CC) or by hand, to communicate ideas that inspire, inform, & captivate consumers.
 They develop the overall layout & production design for digital & printed media such as advertisements, brochures, websites, signage, magazines, reports & much more.

 This article was originally published on https://www.aaloftsdesign.com.
 If this article appears on any other site other than https://www.aaloftsdesign.com without clear referencing it is a violation of the copyright owned by https://www.aaloftsdesign.com.